List of Jewish messiah claimants

-The messiah in Judaism means "anointed one" and included Jewish priests, prophets and kings such as David and Cyrus the Great.
-Later, especially after the failure of the Hasmonean Kingdom (37 BCE) and the Jewish–Roman wars (66–135 CE), the figure of the Jewish messiah was one who would deliver the Jews from oppression and usher in an Olam HaBa ("world to come") or Messianic Age.
+Messiah means anointed one; it included Jewish priests, prophets and kings such as David and Cyrus the Great.
+Later, especially after the failure of the Hasmonean Kingdom (37 BCE) and the Jewish–Roman wars (66–135 CE), the figure of the Jewish Messiah was one who would deliver the Jews from oppression and usher in an Olam HaBa ("world to come"), the Messianic Age.

 Some people were looking forward to a military leader who would defeat the Seleucid or Roman enemies and establish an independent Jewish kingdom.
-Others, like the author of the Psalms of Solomon, stated that the messiah was a charismatic teacher who would give the correct interpretation of Mosaic law, restore Israel, and judge mankind.
+Others, like the author of the Psalms of Solomon, stated that the Messiah was a charismatic teacher who would give the correct interpretation of Mosaic law, restore the monarchy of Israel, and judge mankind.

-This is a list of notable people who have been said to be the messiah ben David, either by themselves or by their followers.
+This is a list of notable people who have been said to be the Messiah ben David, either by themselves or by their followers.
 The list is divided into categories, which are sorted according to date of birth (where known).